 You can’t expect your manufactured home to increase in value like a permanent as it goes the opposite when it comes to depreciation.
-With that in mind, this is definitely important to think deliberately before you pick out one, so that you would not be shocked in the future.
+With that in mind, this is important to think deliberately before you pick out one so that you would not be shocked in the future.
 It is a long-term investment, though.
 Most people buy a house for not commercial purposes.

 Another important thing to remember is repairs.
-Although the quality of these non-permanent residences has been improving tremendously over the past few years, they still need repairs every now and then.
+Although the quality of these non-permanent residences has been improving tremendously over the past few years, they still need repairs now and then.
 If you buy a used single wide mobile home, then inspect it thoroughly to find out if there are parts that need repairs.
 We believe that some areas need to be fixed every once in a while.

-Some of used single wide mobile homes are placed on privately-owned land, but those who can not afford a piece of land would go for the second option, renting a piece of land in a park.
+Some of the used single wide mobile homes are placed on privately-owned land, but those who can not afford a piece of land would go for the second option, renting a piece of land in a park.
 There are many rented parks these days.
-Those companies rent the land to help people who can not buy land to set their homes upon.
+Those companies lease the land to help people who can not buy property to set their homes upon.
 When you move to a park, you will be charged monthly fees.
 There are many types of fees.
 They sound like a lot, but still cheaper than buying land yourself.

 Do not forget to comply with the rules set by the landlord if you don’t want to get into trouble.
 Each park has a different set of regulations.
 Before you settle on a contract, ask the owner or manager of the park about amenities you are entitled to use.
 You will need their approval before transporting your house to the site.
 The approval will be given after they have checked your history.
 For one reason or another, you may need to finance it in the future.
-If it is apparently placed on real property, it is will be much easier to find financing resources.
+If it is apparently placed on the real property, it will be much easier to find financing resources.